-The 77-year old Dr. Endo noted in 2010 that by that time almost 100,000 people had been involved in statin-related studies.
-Results were consistent across all major studies: statins reduced LDL cholesterol (often called bad cholesterol) up to 35%.
+The 77-year-old Dr. Endo noted in 2010 that by that time almost 100,000 people had been involved in statin-related studies.
+Results were consistent across all major studies: statins reduced LDL cholesterol (often called bad cholesterol) by up to 35%.
 More importantly, was the fact that the medication reduced heart attacks by up to 30%.
 Today, the total number of individuals involved in statin research is closer to 200,000.

 Statin Side Effects

 This new miracle treatment was not without side effects, however.
-The following statements could be found in the Mevacor package insert: Lovastatin, like other inhibitors of HMG-CoA reductase, occasionally causes myopathy manifested as muscle pain, tenderness or weakness.
+The following statements could be found in the Mevacor package insert: Lovastatin, like other inhibitors of HMG-CoA reductase, occasionally causes myopathy manifested as muscle pain, tenderness, or weakness.
 The 1991 EXCEL study found one case of myopathy among almost 5,000 patients taking up to 40 mg of lovastatin over 3 years.
 In another trial of over 1,600 patients, there were 4 cases among those taking 80 mg of lovastatin.

 Muscle soreness is, in fact, the most common side effect seen in clinical practice but only 1 out of every 10 patients actually stop taking a statin because of the side effects.